AdobeDocs/analytics.es-ES/help/analyze/mobile-app/curator.md

    * Compruebe que el usuario ejecutivo puede iniciar sesión en la instancia correcta de Analytics y que se ha compartido el informe de valoración.

-3. Explain to the executive user how tiles appear in the Scorecards you share (the first Scorecard below is set in dark mode; see **Preferences** below if you think your executive user prefers this viewing opt-on):
+3. Explain to the executive user how tiles appear in the Scorecards you share (the first Scorecard below is set in dark mode; see **[!UICONTROL Preferences]** below if you think your executive user prefers this viewing opt-on):

    ![Explicación de los mosaicos](assets/newexplain.png)